kemalmao19/pomodoro/README.md

 * Start/stop the timer
 * Set the work and break durations
-* View the remaining time in the current session
+* View the remaining time in the current session // progress
-* Track your progress with a history of completed sessions
+* Track your progress with a history of completed sessions // progress

 ## Installation and Usage